paulscherrerinstitute/IocshDeclWrap/README.md

-Here is the example where the user function expects a C++ `std::string *` pointer argument; since the `iocshArgBuf` only holds a `const char *` pointer we have to create a new `std::string` which must exist until the user function returns:
+Here is the example where the user function expects a C++ `std::string *` pointer argument; since the `iocshArgBuf` only holds a `const char *` pointer we have to create a new `std::string` which must persist until the user function returns:

     template <> IocshDeclWrapper::Convert< string *, string *> {
       static void setArg(iocshArg *a)